sjg20/u-boot/tools/binman/binman.rst

 read-only:
     Indicates that this section is read-only.
-This has no impact on binman's operation, but his property can be read at run time.
+This has no impact on binman's operation, but this property can be read at run time.

 name-prefix:
     This string is prepended to all the names of the binaries in the